The Department of Computing provides up to 30 fully funded PhD Studentships for UK, EU and overseas students per year.

 Applicants are expected to have a First Class or Distinction Masters level degree, or equivalent, in a relevant scientific or technical discipline, such as computer science or mathematics.
 Candidates who have only a Bachelors degree will not normally be considered, but they can apply to first do an MSc Degree in the Department.

+Application deadlines for 2018/19 entry will be published on this page later this year.
 Although applications can be made at any time in the year, there will be an initial round of funding for applications made by 30 November.
 We would particularly advise all students requiring funding to apply by the January deadline, but there may still be some funding available for applications received after January.

 |Application deadline (Oct 2017 entry)||Notification of acceptance and funding|